romana1234/ada-template-website/website.md

 |                           |           |                   |           | Glamorized Spy Film |   0.0917  |
 -->

 Similarly to the countries, most of the movie genres show an increasing trend of the female share.
 However, as it was also the case for most countries, the increase is very dull.
-The $R^2$ values were also generally small for the same reasons as stated above.
+The R-squared values were also generally small for the same reasons as stated above.
 The genres that were plotted were again frequent movie-genres (with a significant p-vales < 0.04) and some additional interesting genres:

 <div style="display: flex; justify-content: center;">
   <img width="800" alt="LR_genre - Copie" src="https://user-images.githubusercontent.com/100930184/209152023-b444e896-5de4-4684-8f8b-776010cd7949.png">